Bodies at Risk: Emily Johnson & Alice Sheppard

 Conversation and Q&A

-An artistic encounter and conversation between Emily Johnson and Alice Sheppard moderated by TBD.
+An artistic encounter and conversation between Emily Johnson and Alice Sheppard.

 A USA Artist, Creative Capital grantee and Bessie Award winner, Alice Sheppard creates movement that engages intersectional disability arts, culture, and history to challenge conventional understandings of disabled and dancing bodies.
 As founder and artistic lead for dance company, Kinetic Light, Sheppard works at the intersections of disability, dance, design, identity, and technology to create transformative art and advance the intersectional disability arts movement.
 Alice trained with Kitty Lunn and performed with Infinity Dance Theater.
 After an apprenticeship with AXIS Dance Company, Alice became a core company member and toured nationally and taught in the company’s education and outreach programs.
 Since becoming an independent dance artist, Alice has danced in projects with Ballet Cymru/GDance, and Marc Brew Company in the United Kingdom.
 In the United States, she has worked with Marjani Forté, MBDance, Infinity Dance Theater, and Steve Paxton.
 Her choreography has been commissioned by CRIPSiE, Full Radius Dance, and MOMENTA Dance Company.